Pascal Leclaire: Playing career

 As a youth, Leclaire played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Rive-Nord Elites minor ice hockey team.

-Leclaire played junior hockey in the Quebec Major Junior Hockey League (QMJHL) for the Halifax Mooseheads and the Montreal Rocket between 1998 and 2002.
-Leclaire was the first goaltender selected in the 2001 NHL Entry Draft, chosen eighth overall by the Blue Jackets.
-He subsequently bounced back and forth between Columbus and their AHL affiliate, the Syracuse Crunch, from 2002 to 2005 before finally sticking with the Blue Jackets for good in 2006, serving as a backup to Marc Denis.
+Leclaire played junior ice hockey in the Quebec Major Junior Hockey League (QMJHL) with the Halifax Mooseheads and the Montreal Rocket between 1998 and 2002.
+Leclaire was the first goaltender selected in the 2001 NHL entry draft, chosen eighth overall by the Columbus Blue Jackets.
+He subsequently bounced back and forth between Columbus and their American Hockey League (AHL) affiliate, the Syracuse Crunch, from 2002 to 2005 before finally sticking with the Blue Jackets for good in 2006, serving as a backup to Marc Denis.

-On June 30, 2006, Denis was traded to the Tampa Bay Lightning and Leclaire was promoted to starting goalie.
-However, during the season, Leclaire suffered from a leg injury and backup goaltender Fredrik Norrena took over and eventually played 55 games out of 82.
-In 2007–08, Leclaire had an outstanding season and regained the number one job.
+On June 30, 2006, Denis was traded to the Tampa Bay Lightning and Leclaire was promoted to starting goaltender.
+However, during the 2006–07 season, Leclaire suffered from a leg injury and backup goaltender Fredrik Norrena took over and eventually played in 55 games out of 82.
+In 2007–08, Leclaire had an outstanding season and regained the starting goaltender job.
 He set new team records with nine shutouts (second in the league only to Henrik Lundqvist), ranked second in the NHL in goals against average, and third in save percentage.
-Leclaire finished second in fan voting among Western Conference goaltenders for the 56th NHL All-Star Game, but was not named to the final team.
+Leclaire finished second in fan voting among Western Conference goaltenders for the 2008 NHL All-Star Game, but was not named to the final team.

 In the 2008–09 season, Leclaire injured his ankle, sidelining him for the season and the Blue Jackets promoted rookie Steve Mason.
 Mason's play was outstanding, leading the Western Conference in several categories.
-In a playoff race, the Blue Jackets traded Leclaire to the Ottawa Senators, along with a second-round pick in 2009 (Robin Lehner), in exchange for Antoine Vermette on deadline day March 4, 2009.
+In a playoff race, the Blue Jackets traded Leclaire to the Ottawa Senators, along with a 2009 second-round pick in exchange for Antoine Vermette on March 4, 2009.
 As expected, Leclaire assumed the role of starting goaltender with the Senators in 2009–10, once he had fully recovered from ankle surgery.
-However, Leclaire would finish the season backing up Brian Elliott in the Ottawa net, due to inconsistent play and injuries - including a broken cheekbone suffered from being hit by an errant puck while sitting on the bench during a game.
-The inconsistency and injuries worsened considerably in 2010–11 with Leclaire playing 14 NHL games and the Senators finishing the year with a top-2 tandem of goaltenders other than those who started the season with the team.
+However, Leclaire finished the season backing up Brian Elliott in the Ottawa net, due to inconsistent play and injuries, including a broken cheekbone suffered from being hit by an errant puck while sitting on the bench during a game.
+The inconsistency and injuries worsened considerably in 2010–11 with Leclaire playing 14 NHL games and the Senators finishing the year with a top 2 tandem of goaltenders other than those who started the season with the team.
 During the season he underwent hip surgery.

-As the 2011-12 NHL season began, Leclaire remained unsigned as an unrestricted free agent.
+As the 2011–12 NHL season began, Leclaire remained unsigned as an unrestricted free agent.
 He would ultimately sit out the entire season, unable to come to terms on a contract with any team.

-On November 12, 2012, on the Reseau des sports program L'Antichambre, Leclaire announced his retirement from hockey.
+On November 12, 2012, Leclaire announced his retirement from ice hockey.
 He had undergone three operations on his right hip, from which he was not able to recover.

-On October 5, 2005, Leclaire allowed the first career NHL goal scored by Alexander Ovechkin who would eventually have the record for the second most goals in NHL history.
+On October 5, 2005, Leclaire allowed the first career NHL goal scored by Alexander Ovechkin who would eventually have the record for the most goals in NHL history.